Native American tribes

 Wyandot women usually wore their hair in one long braid.
 Some Wyandot men wore their hair long too, but others shaved their

-heads in the Mohawk style.
+heads into a Mohawk hair cut.
 Some warriors even made this

 hairstyle more impressive by adding a brightly colored porcupine roach.

-Wyandot men painted their faces and bodies and sometimes wore tribal tattoos,
+Wyandot men painted their faces and bodies and sometimes wore tribal Native American tattoos,

 but women didn't paint or tattoo themselves.